geomagpy/magpy/README.md

 If you have a measurement (XYZ data) and would like to obtain the rotation values regarding and expected reference direction defined by *referenceD* reference declination and *referenceI* inclination, both given in degree.decimals you can use the following method.
-Let us apply this method to the original rotdata, which contains the HEZ data set rotated by alpha and beta of 45 degree.
-The HEZ data has an expected decliation of 0 and and expected inclination of 64.4 degree.
+Let us apply this method to the original rotdata stream, which contains the HEZ data set rotated by alpha and beta of 45 degree.
+The HEZ data has an expected declination of 0 and and expected inclination of 64.4 degree.
 Please note that these values are not exact:

         alpha, beta = rotdata.determine_rotationangles(referenceD=0.0,referenceI=64.4)